-- 10. This Court has jurisdiction over the claims herein under § 24-72-204(5.5) of CORA and § 24-6-402(d.5)(I)(C) of the COML.
-On information and belief, the March 23 closed session took place in this judicial district, and the March 23 Recording is a record in the possession, custody and/or control of the Defendant, the custodian of records for DPS, which is also located in this judicial district. - 11.
+- 11. This Court has jurisdiction over the claims herein under § 24-72-204(5.5) of CORA and § 24-6-402(2)(d.5)(I)(C) of the COML.
+On information and belief, the March 23 closed session took place in this judicial district, and the March 23 Recording is a record in the possession, custody and/or control of the Defendant, the custodian of records for DPS, which is also located in this judicial district. - 12.
 The Denver Post is a Pulitzer Prize winning daily newspaper with both print and online publications.
 Its principal place of business is at 5990 Washington St., Denver, CO 80216.
-The Denver Post is owned by MediaNews Group. - 12.
+The Denver Post is owned by MediaNews Group. - 13.
 KDVR Fox 31 is a Fox-affiliated FCC-licensed television station in Denver, Colorado, with its principal place of business at 100 E. Speer Blvd, Denver, CO 80203.
-The station is owned by Nexstar Media Group, Inc., as part of a duopoly with CW affiliate KWGN-TV. - 13.
+The station is owned by Nexstar Media Group, Inc., as part of a duopoly with CW affiliate KWGN-TV. - 14.
 KUSA 9News is an NBC affiliated, FCC-licensed television station with its principal place of business at 500 E. Speer Blvd., Denver, CO 80203.
-KUSA 9News is owned by Tegna, Inc. - 14.
+KUSA 9News is owned by Tegna, Inc. - 15.
 The Denver Gazette and Colorado Politics are located at 555 17th Street, Suite 425, Denver CO 80202.
-These two news publications are owned by Clarity Media Group LLC, a wholly owned subsidiary of the Anschutz Corporation. - 15.
+These two news publications are owned by Clarity Media Group LLC, a wholly owned subsidiary of the Anschutz Corporation. - 16.
 The States Newsroom d/b/a Colorado Newsline is an online news operation and a non-profit 501(c)(3) entity.
-Its principal place of business is 800 Grant St. Unit 310, Denver, CO 80203. - 16.
+Its principal place of business is 800 Grant St. Unit 310, Denver, CO 80203. - 17.
 Chalkbeat Colorado is a news organization devoted to covering education in the state, with its principal place of business at 2101 Arapahoe St., Denver, CO 80205.
-Chalkbeat is a non-profit 501(c)(3) entity operated by Civic News Company. - 17.
-Defendant is sued in her official capacity as the custodian of records for DPS.
+Chalkbeat is a non-profit 501(c)(3) entity operated by Civic News Company.

+- 18. Defendant Wheeler is sued in her official capacity as the custodian of records for DPS.
 The March 23 Recording records are made, maintained, or kept by DPS.
-See § 24-72-202, C.R.S.
+See § 24-72-202, C.R.S. - 19.
+Defendant the Board of Education for Denver Public Schools is sued in its official capacity as the governing body of the Denver Public School District, also defined as a "local public body" under the COML.